 “Why look, class, there’s Mr. Boyle!”
 Mrs. Sharple announced cheerfully, the fucking bitch.

-Aside from the odd foot or elbow passing through the frame, mine was now the sole image in front of us all.
+Aside from the odd foot or elbow passing through the frame, mine was now the sole image occupying the screen.
 Instead of the Running Man as I had imagined, the sad “dancing” caricature of a human being was engaged in what might be generously described as a standing seizure.
 The child on the television was arguably conscious, yes, but had clearly lost command of its extremities.
 We watched in horror as it jittered and popped, looped and scampered, looking for all the world to be in severe agony, its nerves firing in a haphazard mess, like an animal with a broken spine waiting dumbly in the middle of a highway for someone, anyone, to have mercy and finish it off.

-Happy's salsa class would be painful, I was sure of that.
-But even my darkest nightmares hadn’t prepared me for our instructor Rita’s attempts to turn the night into a speed dating event.
-Kate and I made it thirty seconds together before Rita yelled, “Switch!” and a new opportunity for humiliation swooped into my arms.
+Happy’s salsa class would be painful, I was sure of that.
+But even my darkest nightmares hadn’t prepared me for Rita the instructor’s attempts to turn the night into a speed dating event.
+Katie and I made it thirty seconds together before Rita yelled, “Switch!” and a new opportunity for humiliation swooped into my arms.

-It didn’t help that Happy had taken us out for “real Northern Thai” beforehand, which meant fish plucked from the brown Ping River and simmered in a broth of pickled onions and, judging by the smell, stomach acid from a terminally ill water buffalo.
-Happy also ordered crispy fried pork skin and a red chili dip hot enough to make me sweat through my underwear, just in case the fish hadn’t done its work.
+It didn’t help that Happy had taken us out for “real Northern Thai” beforehand, which meant fish plucked from the chocolate-colored Ping River, simmered in a broth of pickled onions and, judging by the smell, stomach acid from a terminally ill water buffalo.
+Happy also ordered crispy fried pork skin and a red chili dip hot enough to make me sweat through my underwear, in case the fish hadn’t done its work, along with a tub of fermented fish sauce to help wash it all down.

 You know it’s bad when you can smell your own breath, but worse is seeing it billow out as you speak.
-The plume glowed orange under the glare of Club Warm Up’s neon sign, and I imagined it settling into toxic rings around my head.
-Like Saturn, only less hospitable to life.
+The plume glowed orange under the glare of Club Warm Up’s neon sign, and I imagined it settling into toxic rings around my head, like Saturn, only less hospitable to human life.
 I pitied the poor souls forced into my orbit.

-Having eaten the same thing, Kate was immune to my stench, but April, the next woman to wander within six feet of me, was not.
-I watched as her eyes watered uncontrollably.
-Instead of speaking, she repeated the same tiny sound from time to time, apparently unable to breathe.
-“Hoom,” she squeaked, as though clearing her throat through her tear ducts.
+Having eaten the same thing, Katie was immune to my stench, but April, the first unlucky woman in Rita the dance instructor’s speed-dating carousel of terror, was not.
+I watched as April’s eyes began watering uncontrollably as she settled into my unholy embrace.
+I introduced myself, but instead of a reply, she repeated the same tiny sound from time to time, either unable or unwilling to breathe.

 “So … is this your first time here?”
 I asked through clenched teeth, trying my hardest not to exhale.